-The PEA also recommended that a larger bulk sample be collected to provide a more representative sample.
-An 18 t bulk sample of representative material from surface covering the 600-meter strike length of the 43-101 Area 4 resource was collected in 2018.
-This sample will be utilized for future metallurgical studies including both XRT and XRF sorting.
 The PEA considered the use of XRT sorters based on results from tests carried out by Tomra in Germany on HQ diameter core samples.
 Subsequent test work on Lofdal samples provided to RADOS in South Africa has confirmed the potential of XRF sorting to effectively upgrade run of mine at a cut-off of 0.2% TREO.
 This offers the potential to consider primary XRF sorting or to use XRF sorting as a scavenger following XRT sorting which has demonstrated a potential for 90% recovery of the rare earths.
+The PEA also recommended that a larger bulk sample be collected to provide a more representative sample.
+An 18 t bulk sample of representative material from surface covering the 600-meter strike length of the 43-101 Area 4 resource was collected in 2018.
+This sample has been delivered to Light Deep Earth in Pretoria for initial sample preparation.
+Static test work has been completed by Rados which has made recommendations to proceed with larger scale test work on their XRF sorter.
+Similar static tests were conducted by IMS which have provided recommendations to proceed with larger scale tests on the Steinert XRF sorter.